-learn more...ricity storage project , as part of a goal to create a pan-European energy system that unites Ukraine and the EU.
-Announcing the project, DTEK CEO Maxim Timchenko said: "Despite the war and limited access to international capital markets, we continue to invest in Ukraine – not only to restore...
+learn more...ilding Poland’s first large electricity storage project , as part of a goal to create a pan-European energy system that unites Ukraine and the EU.
+Announcing the project, DTEK CEO Maxim Timchenko said: "Despite the war and limited access to international capital markets, we continue to invest...

-learn more...
+learn more...ies and the Kyiv hydroelectric power station.
 The assault involved approximately 100 Shahed drones and more than a 100 missiles of various types, affecting 15 regions across the country.
-DTEK CEO Maxim Timchenko stated, "Our employees are working tirelessly with colleagues at Ukrenergo and other energy companies to restore power across Ukraine and...
+DTEK CEO Maxim Timchenko stated, "Our employees are working tirelessly with colleagues at Ukrenergo and other energy...

 learn moreDTEK CEO Maxim Timchenko recently gave an interview at the Eurelectric conference, sharing insights on leadership during wartime and the resilience of Ukraine's energy sector.
 The "Powering Ukraine amidst war" inte...

-learn more...o maintain electricity supply in the face of ongoing attacks.
+learn more...aine's power infrastructure and the efforts to maintain electricity supply in the face of ongoing attacks.
 The piece featured insights from DTEK, Ukraine's largest private energy company, and its CEO Maxim Timchenko.
-Detailing the destruction of power plants across Ukraine, the story highlights damage to DTEK's generating capacity; 90%...
+Detailing the destruction of power plants across Ukraine, the story...

-learn more...
+learn more...system since the full-scale invasion in 2022.
 During this period, DTEK power plants have endured more than 180 strikes, resulting in 53 workers injured and three losing their lives.
-DTEK CEO Maxim Timchenko said : “Another attack on ordinary Ukrainians by russia overnight: enemy missiles hit a DTEK power station already damaged in...
+DTEK CEO Maxim Timchenko said : “Another attack on ordinary Ukrainians by russia overnight: enemy missiles...

 learn moreIn an interview with DW News during the Ukraine Recovery Conference in Berlin (URC), DTEK CEO Maxim Timchenko shed light on the critical energy situation in Ukraine and the company's initiatives to address the challenges posed by russian attacks on the country's power infrastructure.
 He revealed...